Dracologist/adventure-game/README.md

 #### Skunk
 Represents a skunk.
 Is a child of the Creature class
 ## Views
-The pages of the story
+The pages of the story and character forms.
+Desert, character-form, and load-character have script elements for validation and button functionality.
 ## Styles
 The stylesheets for this project
 ### Home Styles